wilson0x4d/X4DESO/X4D_LibAntiSpam/README.md

 ## User Patterns

-Users can define their own anti-spam patterns in the Options UI.
+Users can define their own anti-spam patterns in the Settings UI.
 Each pattern must appear on a separate line to work correctly.
 If you're not sure, enter extra blank lines, the Add-On will strip them out on the next reload.

 ### LUA Pattern Matching